hehelego/ShanghaiTech-CS120-Fall2022-project/README.md

 #### Tests

-To test part 4, you can run the following POSIX shell command on two devices.
+To test part 4, you can run the following POSIX shell command on two devices, where `$seed` is a integer for pseudo-random generator seed.

 ```bash
 # on sender device